AnimatorJoe/game-off-2016/README.md

 We have the entire month of November to create a game *loosely* based on the theme **hacking, modding and/or augmenting**.

-We chose to make a game focusing around _modding_'s second unofficial meaning: moderation.
-In the game, you control a federally commissioned team to _moderate_ the behavior of bad guys working for the CIA to lower their sentences, in an insanely large and chaotic rendition of _White Collar_, the bad guys being a user-controlled SpriteKit particle effect.
+In ours, you control a federally commissioned team to _**moderate**_ a cluster of bad guys working for the CIA to lower their sentences, which _**hack**_ away at evil robots and aliens, the bad guys being a user-controlled SpriteKit particle effect.
+Pretty much, it's just an insanely enormous and chaotic rendition of DC Comics' _Suicide Squad_.

 ## How to build